STUDY

 Convenience Sampling

 It is a type of sampling where the members of the sample are selected based on their convenient accessibility.
 Only those members are selected who are easily accessible to the researcher.
-For example, a researcher may visit a college or a university and get the questionnaires filled in by volunteer students.
-Similarly, a researcher may stand in a market and interview the volunteer persons.
+For example, a researcher may distribute questionnaires to volunteer students at a college or interview shoppers who are readily available in a market.

 Snow-ball Sampling